State of the Union (film): Plot

-Republican newspaper magnate Kay Thorndyke (Angela Lansbury) intends to make her lover, aircraft tycoon Grant Matthews (Spencer Tracy), president with her as the power behind the throne.
-Thorndyke plans to use her newspaper chain's influence to deadlock the 1948 Republican National Convention, so it will choose Matthews as a compromise dark horse candidate, instead of Thomas E. Dewey, Robert A. Taft, or former Governor of Minnesota, Harold Stassen.
+After inheriting a newspaper empire from her father Sam Thorndyke (modeled on Hearst and Gannett) Republican newspaper magnate, Kay Thorndyke, intends to make her lover, aircraft tycoon Grant Matthews, U.S. president, with her as the power behind the throne.
+Thorndyke plans to use her newspaper chain's influence to deadlock the 1948 Republican National Convention, so it will choose Matthews as a compromise dark horse candidate, instead of Thomas E. Dewey, Robert A. Taft, Harold Stassen, Arthur Vandenberg, Douglas MacArthur, and Dwight Eisenhower.

-Matthews is skeptical of the idea of running for president, but Thorndyke, Republican strategist Jim Conover (Adolphe Menjou), and campaign manager Spike McManus (Van Johnson) persuade him to test the waters by going on a speaking tour.
+Matthews is skeptical of the idea of running for president, but Thorndyke, Republican strategist Jim Conover, and campaign manager Spike McManus persuade him to test the waters by going on a speaking tour.
 Thorndyke believes that ambition and success will soon convince him.
-Matthews reunites with his estranged wife, Mary (Katharine Hepburn), for the campaign.
+Matthews reunites with his estranged wife, Mary, for the campaign.
 Despite knowing about Thorndyke and her husband's affair, Mary agrees to support him in public because of his idealism and honesty, and because she is unaware of the extent of Thorndyke's role in the campaign.
 Thorndyke tells Matthews that scandal will ruin his chances, so they must no longer meet as lovers.

-Wherever Matthews speaks, he appeals to the regular people; floods of telegrams from “ordinary” citizens pour in, thanking him for his message.
+Wherever Matthews speaks, he appeals to the regular people; floods of telegrams from "ordinary" citizens pour in, thanking him for his message.
 But the powers and would-be influencers behind the political scenes are very unhappy.
 Matthews makes a controversial speech in Wichita, calling big labor to account.
 Before he makes another speech in Detroit giving big business the same treatment, Thorndyke comes to the hotel secretly and persuades him to use a prepared speech to help his chances for the nomination.
 Again, there are floods of telegrams, this time from people who can deliver votes in the primaries.
 Matthews becomes obsessed with becoming president and surrenders completely to anything Conover wants him to do.
-Thorndyke remains in the background, because knowledge of their affair would destroy Matthews’s chances for the nomination, all the more for the Presidency.
+Thorndyke remains in the background, because knowledge of their affair would destroy Matthews's chances for the nomination, all the more for the Presidency.
 Matthews makes deals with various repugnant special interests for their support.